-(1) A public water system shall supply drinking water that complies with the primary MCLs.
-MRDLs and treatment technique requirements adopted by the EQB under the act.
+(1) A public water system shall supply drinking water that complies with the primary MCLs, MRDLs and treatment technique requirements adopted by the EQB under the act.

-(2) This subchapter incorporates by reference the primary MCLs, MRDLs and treatment technique requirements in the National Primary Drinking Water Regulations, at 40 CFR Part 141[, Subparts B and G (relating to maximum contaminant levels)] (relating to the National Primary Drinking Water Regulations) as State MCLs, MRDLs and treatment techniques under authority of section 4 of the act (35 P. S. § 721.4), unless other MCLs, MRDLs and treatment technique requirements are established by regulations of the Department.
+(2) This subchapter incorporates by reference the primary MCLs, MRDLs and treatment technique requirements in the National Primary Drinking Water Regulations[, at 40 CFR Part 141, Subparts B and G (relating to maximum contaminant levels)] 40 CFR Part 141 (relating to National Primary Drinking Water Regulations) as State MCLs, MRDLs and treatment technique requirements under authority of section 4 of the act (35 P. S. § 721.4), unless other MCLs, MRDLs and treatment technique requirements are established by regulations of the Department.
 The primary MCLs, MRDLs and treatment technique requirements which are incorporated by reference are effective on the date established by the Federal regulations.